lorcannrauzduel/laravel-fast-api-generator/readme.md

 Your API is now ready.
 All routes are available on routes/api.php
 ```

-3) Or run ./generate entity if your database is not ready, to generate it one by one.
+3) Or run ./generate entity if to generate it one by one.

 ```sh
 $ ./generate entity